langfuse/langfuse-docs/pages/cookbook/langfuse_prompt_with_langchain.md

 ---
-description: Examplel on how to use Langfuse Prompt Management in Langchain applications in Python
+description: Exampel on how to use Langfuse Prompt Management in Langchain applications in Python
 ---

 # Example: Langfuse Prompt Management with Langchain in Python